SWIFTSIM/SWIFT/doc/RTD/source/ParameterFiles/index.rst

 no incentive to use anything else than Kelvin but that makes the whole system consistent with any possible unit system.

-If one is interested in using the more humourous `FFF unit system <https://en.wikipedia.org/wiki/FFF_system>`_ one would use
+If one is interested in using the more humorous `FFF unit system <https://en.wikipedia.org/wiki/FFF_system>`_ one would use

 .. code:: YAML